-The nonstop barrage of subliminal “thin is in” and “nobody will love you unless your perfect” health messages have created a disconnect between what ACTUALLY constitutes a healthy fat percentage and what people THINK is a healthy fat percentage.
+The nonstop barrage of subliminal “thin is in” and “nobody will love you unless you’re perfect” health messages have created a disconnect between what ACTUALLY constitutes a healthy fat percentage and what people THINK is a healthy fat percentage.

 See my related article on media health messages.

 How low is too low for body fat percentage?

 So how low can your body fat go before it causes problems?